PhilDay-CT/cheriot-demos/configuration_broker/README.md

 Aligned with the pub/sub model publishing items and subscribing for items can happen in any sequence; a consumer will receive any data that is already published, and any subsequent updates.
 This avoids any timing issues during system startup.

-In the demo new values are provided as serialised JSON strings, with each item coming from a specific topic from a (not included) MQTT Broker.
+In the demo new values are provided as serialised JSON strings.
+Depending on the build target these are either predefined test data (ibex-sim) or come via MQTT (Sonata).
 The Provider is in effect simply an authorised mapping between the topics and configuration items.
 The Parsers and Consumers contain code which is specific to each item.
 The Broker is agnostic to the details of configuration items, and has no prior knowledge of which items exist.